tarleb/zeitmail/README.md

 ## License

-ZeITMail – secure mail made easy.
+Zeitmail – secure mail made easy.
 Copyright (C) 2016  Albert Krewinkel

 This program is free software: you can redistribute it and/or modify